KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `uses: actions/setup-node@v3` in file `lint.yml`: Replace it with v4.
 4. Typo: Found `Magic Mirror` in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `new Date()` in file `MMM-DagelijksWoord.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+10. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-daikin by kymeyer](https://github.com/kymeyer/MMM-daikin)